-The thing is, your small changes add up with my small changes and before long a lot of people have made these small changes and it influences the way products are sold to us and what we will ultimately have access to.
+The thing is, your small changes add up with my small changes and before long a lot of people have made these easy eco friendly swaps and it influences the way products are sold to us and what we will ultimately have access to.

 So now that we know why we are doing it, let’s make it easy!
-Let me share some simple eco-friendly swaps I’ve been able to make!
+Let me share some easy eco friendly swaps I’ve been able to make!

 Doing laundry takes up a lot of resources.
 Water, electricity, soap, time, and your soul.
 Yes, most people hate doing laundry but it still has to be done.

 So how can we reduce our impact and make sustainable swaps when we do laundry?
 How can we do it without making laundry even worse than it already is?

 The first thing you can do is switch to cold water.
 Did you know that about 75% of the energy your washer uses goes to warming up the water?

 It’s simple to cut that back by using cold water which can actually help a lot of your clothes last longer anyway!

 Another one of the sustainable swaps you can make is to simply air dry some of your clothes.
 You could do this with jeans and sweaters for starters.
 It isn’t that hard and it will also keep your clothes looking better much longer.

 If you just aren’t in the mood to do this go ahead and throw your stuff in the dryer but let stuff that didn’t fully dry in the dryer air dry the rest of the way.

 Also, before you even throw your clothes in the wash consider whether they are really dirty.
 Are they stained or stinky?
 If not, maybe they could wait for one more wear.